OP-20-G: Prewar

-So in 1940, SIS and OP-20-G came to agreement with guide lines for handling MAGIC; the Army was responsible on even-numbered days and the Navy on odd-numbered days.
-So on the first minute after midnight on 6 December 1941 the Navy took over.
+In 1940, SIS and OP-20-G came to agreement with guide lines for handling MAGIC; the Army was responsible on even-numbered days and the Navy on odd-numbered days.
+So, on the first minute after midnight on 6 December 1941 the Navy took over.
 But USN Lt-Comdr Alwin Kramer had no relief officer (unlike the Army, with Dusenbury and Bratton); and that night was being driven around by his wife.
 He was also responsible for distributing MAGIC information to the President; in January 1941 the Army agreed that they would supply the White House in January, March, May, July, September and November and the Navy in February, April, June, August, October and December.
 But in May 1941 MAGIC documents were found in the desk of Roosevelt's military aide Edwin "Pa" Watson and the Navy took over; while the Army provided MAGIC to the State Department instead.

 The result was that much of the MAGIC was delayed or unused.
 There was no efficient process for assessing and organizing the intelligence, as was provided postwar by a single intelligence agency.